The Agile development methodology is powering a significant part of the software projects today.

 - Proceed with another user story development only when the previous ones are accepted and completed

 - Use scrum in Agile Software Development as it offers a structured and disciplined way to complete tasks and deliver value

 - Conduct daily scrum meetings to keep track of the work in progress, along with fostering communication

 - Try not to misinterpret user stories, consult the end-users before coming to a conclusion

-- Instill product mindset over project mindset because one should hold the accountability of the product throughout its lifetime
+- Instill a product mindset over a project mindset because one should hold the accountability of the product throughout its lifetime

-The sole objective of managing the lifecycle of user stories in Agile is keeping track of the team’s progress while adhering to the product requirements.
+The sole objective of managing the Agile lifecycle of user stories is keeping track of the team’s progress while adhering to the product requirements document.
 It is a standardized process that needs to be followed to ensure the speedy delivery of quality software.

-For every successful product, it has never been only about choosing a flexible (agile) development methodology but also about adapting to a flexible mindset.
+For every successful product, it has never been only about choosing a flexible (agile) development methodology but also about adapting to a product mindset.